thomscoder/nine-five/data-structures/List/linked-lists/README.md

 - DOUBLY LINKED LIST: Similar to the single lists but the navigation can be either forward or backward

 - CIRCULAR LINKED LIST: The last element is linked to the first element of the list

+A linked list is slower than an array at searching or accessing a specific element, but faster at inserting or deleting an element